Forza Motorsport Xbox Series X Review

 There are a variety of climates from which to choose.
 And you can't alter the playing field mid-race if you've already started it.
 Then there's dynamic track rubber, which, when used, causes a gradual accumulation of tire rubber on the track surface, which improves traction while the track is dry but decreases it when it's wet.
 Likewise, you can adjust the initial height of a dynamic track rubber before an event begins by adjusting the starting track rubber level.

 Choosing to begin the race from the back of the pack, turning off driving aids, and ramping up the difficulty of your opponents all increase the credits or in-game currency you earn based on your race outcome.
-Earned credits are not used for maintenance or enhancements like she used to but rather go toward purchasing brand-new cars.
+Earned credits are not used for maintenance or enhancements like she used to, but rather to purchase brand-new cars.
 Instead, you can increase your whip's performance using automobile points that are exclusive to a given vehicle.

 There is no cumulative total like there is with credits; you gain 300 car points to use in the shop whenever you buy a new vehicle and additional rewards at the end of each race.
 A coveted rear wing, for example, is unavailable until car level 12, and its corresponding skirts are unavailable until car level 15, so even if you have enough CP to buy both, you still can't.
 Both engine and transmission changes need the player to be at Level 40.
 Therefore, to significantly tune a car, it is necessary to race in it repeatedly.